-Motif discovery was used to define stretches of RNA that are shared amongst the differentially exported miRNAs which would be targeted by the miR export protein.
+Motif discovery, using the MEME algorithm, was used to define stretches of RNA that are shared amongst the differentially exported miRNAs which would be targeted by the miR export protein.
 This analysis returned two distinct motifs that are enriched in the miR group that possess reduced export upon cavin-1 expression (Fig.3).
 These motifs are present within 14 of the 19 miRs within this group with no hits in the non-differentially exported miR group.
 This indicates potential binding sites the export protein may be able to bind to evoke specificity and selectivity of the targets.

 Candidate proteins are present in EVs with RNA binding ability.